Best Of16 min read

 #3.
 Todoist — Best for Simple, Fast Task Management

 Sometimes you don't need a full-blown project management platform — you just need a really good to-do list.
-That's where Todoist shines.
-It's clean, fast, and laser-focused on helping you capture tasks and get them done.
+Todoist excels here.
+It's clean, fast, and focused entirely on helping you capture tasks and get them done.

-Todoist's natural language input is still the best in the business.
+Todoist's natural language input is still the best around.
 Type "Email client about revisions every Friday at 2pm" and it automatically sets the recurring date.
-For freelancers who think in terms of tasks rather than projects, it's incredibly efficient.
+When I tested this for a week, I was able to capture tasks incredibly quickly without touching the mouse.
+For freelancers who think in terms of tasks rather than projects, this is huge.

 Key Features: